Moniaar/RM_MEC_and_5G_FYP2025_omnia/DDQN.md

 RMSProp (scales learning rate based on past gradient magnitudes)

 So, it’s smart, efficient, and works well in practice — which is why it’s used often in reinforcement learning and deep learning.

+How is CIFAR-10 Dataset used here?:
+Each class contains an equal distribution, boasting 6,000 images.
+From the total image count, 50,000 are designated for training while the remaining 10,000 are set aside for testing.